vlothec/TRASH_2/README.md

 If ```TRASH.R``` does not execute, add permissions by ```chmod +x ./TRASH.R```.
 Using ```Rscript ./TRASH.R``` might be necessary if R code is not being recognised

 mafft and nhmmer need to be installed and added to the PATH variable.
-Alternatively, both can be installed locally and their paths can be added to the ```src/main.R``` script, replacing lines 12 and 13 on Windows or 15 and 16 on Linux. **Windows** installation of nhmmer will require a Unix-like enviroment interface like Cygwin.
+Alternatively, both can be installed locally and their paths can be added to the ```src/main.R``` script, replacing lines 12 and 13 on Windows or 15 and 16 on Linux.
+**Windows** installation of nhmmer will require a Unix-like enviroment interface like Cygwin.
+**mafft** Windows version is available and can be used by uncommenting line 10 of the ```src/main.R``` script

 ## Run